Differentially Private Stream Processing at Scale: System Implementation and Optimization

 \subsection{Empty Key Release Prediction}

 Since the data stream is unordered and unbounded, the existence of user contributions within each micro-batch can be arbitrary, as shown in Figure~\ref{fig:zero-key}.
 It is possible that some keys do not have any user records in a micro-batch.
 In the traditional streaming systems, states are not updated unless new records appear in the micro-batch\cite{to2018survey}.
-Therefore, the system only needs to load state with keys from the current micro-batch.
+Therefore, the system only needs to load states with keys from the current micro-batch.

-However, the streaming key selection algorithm (Algorithm~\ref{Alg:key-selection}) requires us to perform the thresholding test for the entire key space, and it is possible for a key being selected without new records.
+\begin{sloppypar} However, the streaming key selection algorithm (Algorithm~\ref{Alg:key-selection}) requires us to perform the thresholding test for the entire key space, and it is possible for a key to be selected without new records.
 An naive approach is to load all the keys with their associated states from the system state store, and run Algorithm~\ref{Alg:key-selection} directly.
 Unfortunately, when the key space is large, the I/O cost and memory cost of loading the entire state table is too high.
-Here, we propose the empty key release prediction algorithm, together with other operational strategy, to solve the scalability challenge.
+Here, we propose the empty key release prediction algorithm, together with other operational strategies, to solve the scalability challenge. \end{sloppypar}

 \mypar{Algorithm description for empty key release prediction} There are two scenarios that may trigger a key being selected: key is selected due to additional user contributions, or key is selected due to noise addition without user contributions.
-The first scenario is naturally handled by streaming system, when processing micro-batch with new records.
+The first scenario is naturally handled by the streaming system, when processing micro-batch with new records.
 The secondary scenario is handled by Algorithm~\ref{Alg:empty-key-prediction}.

 When a micro-batch $\Delta D_{tr_{j}}$ contains key $k$, the streaming private key selection algorithm for key $k$ is applied to the sub-stream $D_{tr_{j}}$.
 In case $k$ is not selected, we will simulate streaming private key selection algorithm executions from $tr_{j+1}$ to $tr_{|\tr|}$, using sub-stream $D_{tr_{j}}$, and predict if any future release is possible by adding leaf node with~\emph{zero} count.
 The predicted releasing time is $tr_{p}$, and it is written to the system state store.